Private MRI scans at our Dublin and Galway Clinics

-What is MRI (Magnetic resonance imaging)?
+What is Magnetic resonance imaging (MRI)?

 If your doctor has referred you for an MRI scan, it means they need a detailed image of soft tissue within your body to help diagnose your condition.
 You may need an MRI if you have unexplained pain, swelling, or discomfort in a particular area, or if other imaging tests have not provided enough information.